Construction Cost Crisis Australia | Impact & Solutions

 Shrinking margins are flowing into your cash flow

 When you cannot recover costs through the contract, the shortfall comes off margin.
-Less margin means less cash buffer across your whole business.
+Less margin means less cash buffer across your wider business.

 Business survival risk may not yet be showing in your accounts